Types and Values¶

 Type Compatibility¶

-Overloaded functions and methods are filtered based on type and argument list compatibility.
+When calling a function method, overloaded methods are filtered based on type and argument list compatibility.

-has variants that operate on Int and
+For example, + has variants that operate on Int32 and

 Float64.